cscorley/dissertation/chapters/5_discussion/4_findings.md

 ### Combining and Configuring Changeset-based Topic Models

-Finally, we determine for \crp whether we can gain model re-use for both tasks by asking the following:
+We determine for \crp whether we can gain model re-use for both tasks by asking the following:

 \conep